Alvi305/E-Commerce_App_TypeScript/README.md

 - Handling authentication and authorization using JsonWebToken and express middleware.
 - PayPal and Stipe for online payment,
 - Render for deployment
-- Google Map for locate customer address on map
-- Mailgun to email order receipt to user

 ## Run Locally